 Gen. George Rogers Clark’s Illinois Campaign ended with this dramatic climax:

 After the Illinois Campaign, Capt.
-William Harrod spent the winter 1778-1779 building a town at the Falls of the Ohio, present day Louisville.
-Frederick and Henry HONAKER were listed on this muster roll.
+William Harrod spent the winter of 1778-1779 building a town at the Falls of the Ohio River, present-day Louisville.
+Frederick and Henry HONAKER were listed on this muster roll.7

-As payment for their services in the Illinois expedition, Frederick, Peter, and Henry each were awarded 108 acres of land in Clark’s grant along the Ohio River in Indiana.
-They later sold their claims.
+As payment for their services in the Illinois expedition, Frederick, Peter, and Henry each was awarded 108 acres of land in Clark’s grant along the Ohio River in Indiana.
+They later sold their claims.8

 Did Frederick HONAKER Use an Alias?

 I have a slight problem with the above statement about the three brothers.
-In William Hayden English’s Conquest of the Country Northwest of the River Ohio, 1778-1783 and Life of Gen. George Rogers Clark I found Henry and Peter received 108 acres each (page 846), Henry and P. sold their allotments (page 1072), and Henry and Frederick were on a payroll (page 1034).
-However what has me puzzled is that, while I haven’t seen a list that includes Frederick receiving or selling his 108 acres, I did find the following on page 1100:
+In William Hayden English’s Conquest of the Country Northwest of the River Ohio, 1778-1783 and Life of Gen. George Rogers Clark I found Henry and Peter received 108 acres each9, Henry and P. sold their allotments10, and Henry and Frederick were on a payroll11.
+However what has me puzzled is that, while I haven’t seen a list that includes Frederick receiving or selling his 108 acres, I did find the following:12

 What does “Peter, alias Frederick Honaker” mean?
 Did Frederick go by the name Peter?
 Were there only two HONAKER brothers in Capt.
 Thomas Buck’s Dunmore Militia?
 If Peter enlisted on 1 March 1778 he would have been only 16 years old.